So I am sipping on this as I begin this review of the IdealShake Vanilla flavored meal replacement shake by IdealShape.

 This is an interesting claim that is on the container.

 There is a little more info on the container, along with a list of the IdealShape hunger blocker blend ingredients.
-(See the whole nutrition panel here)
+(They are upfront about their ingredients, which you can see here)

 I will try to remember to report back about this, as I typically just eat when I am hungry, and watch calories, so I will see if I am not hungry for 3 hours 🙂